 Children (24 months – 36mths) in this room we continue to develop values and opportunities introduced in the baby room, in a more structured environment that anticipates a child’s subsequent transfer into the pre-school room.
 This is bought about by a variety of free play and set activities that aim to stimulate and enhance all areas of their growth and development.

 Pre-school (36mths – rising 5s) Staff are continuing to enable the children to develop their emotional confidence and self-esteem.
-The curriculum in this room is also based on the EYFS curriculum, which gives the opportunity for an early introduction to reading, writing and numbers, problem solving, science and technology, computers, storytelling, dance and drama, arts and craft, music and cookery in a non – formal approach.
+The curriculum in this room is also based on the EYFS curriculum, which gives the opportunity for an early introduction to reading, writing and numbers, problem-solving, science and technology, computers, storytelling, dance and drama, arts and craft, music and cookery in a no – formal approach.

 Our objectives at RHS, that the curriculum provides the children at RHS the skills and knowledge, which will enable them to develop as whole people; confident and willing, caring and concerned, committed to their own development, yet aware of their responsibilities to others.
 We hope our children will gain independence of thought and action for their own well-being and happiness and that of others.